I’m An Asian Woman And I Refuse To Be Fetishized [Swipe Life]

 “Just to be clear,” I inquired, “you don’t have an Asian fetish, do you?”

 He tells me no, he doesn’t, but he chooses to not go out with blonde women because they remind him too much of his mother and sister.
 He doesn’t even really like white girls.
 He grins at me.
-I give him side-eye.
+I roll my eyes.

-My race shouldn’t be the first thing you message me about.
+My race shouldn’t be the first thing you message me or any BIPOC individual about.

-One study conducted across four U.S. cities found that Asian women and white men are considered “the most desirable potential mates” when it comes to online dating sites.
-But while white men likely do not get messages like, “I want to try my first whitey” or “I want your sexy Caucasian body on me,” Asian women do.
+One study conducted across four U.S. cities found that Asian women and white men are considered “the most desirable potential mates” when it comes to online dating sites and apps.
+But while white men likely do not get messages like, “I want to try my first whitey” or “I want your sexy Caucasian body on me.”
+Asian women do.

-While not all white guys I’ve dated — and I’ve only entered serious relationships with white guys — are like that, I’ve fallen prey to a few short-term relationships with these types.
+While not all white guys I’ve dated are like that, I’ve fallen prey to a few short-term relationships with these types.
 They all managed to white-splain Chinese or Asian culture, whether in the form of travel stories, pop culture, anime, or tales of the Asian communities they immerse themselves in while simultaneously putting me on a pedestal for, well, just being Asian.
 These casual relationships have been short-lived.
 I only got into them because I was not fully aware, at first, that I was being fetishized.

-Perhaps these men are looking for an Asian woman who fits the stereotype of being submissive and quiet, but I am hardly that.
+Perhaps these men are looking for an Asian woman who fits the stereotype of being submissive and quiet, but I’m the opposite of that.
 I’m assertive and sometimes too loud — not to mention straight-up mean if you’re a creep.
 I grew up in a largely white city in Ohio, and I always have been and always will be vocal about mistreatment of people of color and backwards politics.

-I too have dated men of various races and backgrounds.
+I’ve dated men of various races and backgrounds, especially since moving to L.A.
+Non-white guys are so hot!
 I’m open to dating anyone, so long as I’m attracted to them and they don’t fetishize me.
-Now that I live in the diverse city of Los Angeles, I feel it would be silly to only seek out one particular race.
+The bar is low.

 It’s taken years for me to unlearn internalized racism, which at one point, made me hate myself for being Chinese.
 Now, it’s an integral part of my identity that I wear on my sleeve.
 I talk about my parents’ pasts in communist China, how my dad was granted asylum in the U.S. during the Tiananmen Square protests, and their struggles as immigrants in this country.
 I talk about how these experiences have shaped me into who I am today and how I always want to be more connected to my roots.